 What Is Surveyed?

-The survey covers funding commitments at the end of each year for projects aimed at advancing financial inclusion either directly or indirectly, as part of broader development projects, including micro and small enterprises, digital finance, women, and youth (among many others).
-Funders are asked to report the commitments that are explicitly focused on financial inclusion, which is sometimes hard to establish.
+The survey covers funding commitments through December 31 of the survey year.
+Eligible projects are aimed at advancing financial inclusion either directly or indirectly as part of broader development projects, and may focus on micro and small enterprises, digital finance, women, or youth (among other themes).
+Funders are asked to report the value of commitments that are explicitly focused on financial inclusion, which is sometimes hard to determine, especially within broader projects.
 Therefore, the funding estimate should be considered the minimum level of commitments for this purpose.

 How Are Calculations Performed?